 This essential balsamic vinaigrette recipe is tangy with a touch of sweetness.
 The secret is a spoonful of tasty Dijon mustard, which serves as an emulsifier and makes the dressing delightfully thick.

 I’ve found that the simpler a recipe is and the fewer the ingredients it has, the more important the quality of those ingredients is.
 There’s nothing to mask the flavor.
 You’ll have most of these ingredients on hand.
-The versatility of this healthy balsamic vinaigrette recipe is off the charts – I’ve used it on salads, including my Portillo’s Chopped Salad and Mediterranean Salad.
+The versatility of this healthy balsamic vinaigrette recipe is off the charts – I use it on lots of salads, including my Portillo’s Chopped Salad and Mediterranean Salad.
 This will quickly become a staple in your home for years to come.

 Oh, and it’s not just for salads!
 It’s also delicious on roasted vegetables and drizzled over roasted or grilled chicken, easily creating a delicious recipe for balsamic vinaigrette chicken.
-So I’ll I’ve got to say, is pass the Balsamic vinaigrette, Baby!
+So, all I’ve got to say, is pass the Balsamic vinaigrette, Baby!

 What is Balsamic Vinaigrette?